fangwei123456/spikingjelly/README.md

 ## Build SNN In An Unprecedented Simple Way

-spikingflow is user-friendly.
-Building SNN with spikingflow is as simple as building ANN in PyTorch:
+SpikingFlow is user-friendly.
+Building SNN with SpikingFlow is as simple as building ANN in PyTorch:

 ```python
 class Net(nn.Module):